I was so tickled when someone recently referred to me as “the picky eater whisperer”.

 I love sharing ideas with parents about how they can encourage healthy eating patterns with their kids using the formula of “inspire- educate- give choice”.

-Read on to see some coverage my first children's picture book (Give It a Go, Eat a Rainbow) received in Publishers weekly, watch my presentation at Book Expo of America, and claim YOUR offer to receive my latest book on family nutrition for FREE. ?
+Read on to see some coverage my first children’s picture book (Give It a Go, Eat a Rainbow) received in Publishers weekly and watch my presentation at Book Expo of America

 BEA 2016: Big Books from Small Presses Create a Buzz